delaneyseligmann/delaneyseligmann.github.io/_projects/sonos-teardown/index.md

 ---
 layout: post
 title: Millennium Space Systems Internship
-description: Wrote a Python application to replace the former tedious method of generating thermal profiles for thermal cycle test procedures.
-The application allows environmental test engineers to select their level of testing (protoqualification, qualification, acceptance), required temperatures, and other parameters to generate the necessary profile and labels.
-The application cut the lengthy process from 4 hours to 1 minute.
+description: Environmental Test Engineering Internship in El Segundo from June to August 2025
 skills:
   - Python
   - Manufacturo
   - Test authoring
   - Data aquisition/analysis
   - Aerospace test lifecycle
-## Header 2
-Thermal Profile Tool
+## Thermal Profile Tool

-### Header 3
 Wrote a Python application to replace the former tedious method of generating thermal profiles for thermal cycle test procedures.
 The application allows environmental test engineers to select their level of testing (protoqualification, qualification, acceptance), required temperatures, and other parameters to generate the necessary profile and labels.
 The application cut the lengthy process from 4 hours to 1 minute.

 main-image: /sonos.png
 ---